NICHD-BSPC/multiome-wf/docs/workflows/overview-wf.rst

 In this section, we will take a higher-level look at the features common to all workflows.

+- The config file is hard-coded to use one of the following:
+  ``workflow/config/multiome-config/config.yaml``, ``workflow/config/atac-config/config.yaml``,
-- The config file is hard-coded to be `config/config.yaml`.
-This allows the config file to be in the `config` dir with other config files without having to be specified on the command line, while also affording the user flexibility.
+  or ``workflow/config/rna-config/config.yaml``.
+This allows the config file to be in the ``config`` dir with other config files without having to be specified on the command line, while also affording the user flexibility.
 For instance, a custom config can be specified at the command-line, using  ``snakemake --configfile <path to other config file>``.